Emirates to start Dubai-Athens-Newark flights, likely to irk US carriers

 The world's largest long-haul airline said Monday it would start daily flights to New Jersey's Newark Liberty International Airport via Athens on March 12.

-Dubai-based Emirates already operates four daily flights to John F. Kennedy International Airport in New York, with a stop off in Milan.
+Dubai-based Emirates already operates four daily flights to John F. Kennedy International Airport in New York, including one with a stop off in Milan.

 Fifth freedom rights allow an airline to fly between foreign countries as a part of services to and from its home country.